Programme

 Cabaret des Péchés

-Guitarist Dominic Miller exemplifies a musician who can seamlessly navigate the highest spheres of show business while also performing in small clubs for a fraction of the audience he’s accustomed to in larger venues.
-And not only are both types of listeners warmly receptive to him, but these audiences also often overlap significantly.
+Guitarist Dominic Miller exemplifies a musician who can seamlessly navigate the highest spheres of show business while also performing in intimate clubs, engaging with a fraction of the audience he‘s accustomed to in larger venues.
+What’s remarkable is that both types of listeners are not only receptive to him, but these audiences often overlap significantly.

-Of course, Sting isn’t the only name associated with this exceptionally inventive and thus highly sought-after guitarist.
-He has worked with a wide range of musicians and bands, from The Chieftains to Level 42, from Phil Collins to Youssou N’Dour, from Chris Botti to Tina Turner.
-His versatility as a player seems to reflect his interesting heritage and musical roots.
-Born to an Irish mother and an American father in Argentina, where he lived for the first ten years of his life, he then spent time in the United States before settling in England.
-He studied music not only in London and at Boston’s Berklee College but also took private lessons in Brazilian music.
+Of course, Sting is not the only major name associated with this exceptionally inventive and highly sought-after guitarist.
+Miller has collaborated with a wide range of musicians and bands, including The Chieftains, Level 42, Phil Collins, Youssou N‘Dour, Chris Botti, and Tina Turner.
+His versatility as a player reflects his rich musical heritage.
+Born to an Irish mother and an American father in Argentina, Miller spent his early years there before moving to the United States and eventually settling in England.
+He studied music in London and at Boston‘s Berklee College, and also took private lessons in Brazilian music.

-His early solo work focused on Latin-oriented jazz, preceding his official debut album, First Touch, in 1995.
-Dominic Miller has since released nearly fifteen albums under his name, largely comprising his own compositions– with the exception of Shapes (2003), where he recorded guitar versions of classical works by masters like Johann Sebastian Bach and Ludwig van Beethoven.
-However, Miller’s primary domain is contemporary musical expression, where his unique guitar sound bridges instrumental, inherently jazz-influenced music with listeners “without a conservatory background.”
-In this regard, his last three albums – Silent Light, Absinthe, and Vagabond – are true gems in the catalogue of the influential ECM label.
+Miller’s early solo work focused on Latin-influenced jazz, which set the stage for his official debut album, First Touch (1995).
+Since then, Dominic Miller has released nearly fifteen albums, most of which feature his own compositions.
+An exception is Shapes (2003), in which he recorded guitar versions of classical works by Johann Sebastian Bach and Ludwig van Beethoven.
+However, Miller’s primary focus has been contemporary music, where his unique guitar sound bridges instrumental jazz influences with a broader audience, even those without a conservatory background.
+His last three albums—Silent Light, Absinthe, and Vagabond—are standout works in the catalog of the influential ECM label.

 Joe Sanders‘ Parallels